 Sirah would think about that story again much later in life, when he learned the actual process of meditation from monks during a weeklong Buddhist retreat.

 Meditation is having a bit of a moment right now, not just in science—more on that in a bit—or with ISC’s president, but in pop culture and across the arts.
-One of meditation’s best known spokespeople has become the filmmaker David Lynch—the director of Twin Peaks, which will premiere on Showtime this Sunday—who founded his Foundation for Consciousness-Based Education and World Peace in 2005.
+One of meditation’s best known spokespeople has become the filmmaker David Lynch—the director of Twin Peaks—who founded his Foundation for Consciousness-Based Education and World Peace in 2005.

 Lynch’s foundation is focused on peace-building, promoting excellence in at-risk populations, and healing traumatized veterans and victims of violence.
 But in terms of personal practice, Lynch, who thinks of himself as a storyteller, has meditated twice a day for more than 40 years.
 He’s quite interested in using it as a tool to unlock creativity—a subject he wrote about in a book called Catching the Big Fish: